jreisinger/docs/data/notes/go/intro.md

 }
 ```

-* a function like this together with nonlocal variables it references is know
+* a function like this together with nonlocal variables it references is known
   as closure

 One way to use closure is to write a function that returns another function: